bufbuild-ru/docs/docs/bufstream/auth/sasl/index.md

           staticConfig:
           # A hosted JWKS that is accessible to the cluster.
           remote:
-            # Kubernetes configMap with key 'url' of JWKS's URL, which must be a HTTPS url.
+            # Kubernetes configMap with key 'url' of JWKS's URL, which must be an HTTPS url.
             urlConfig:
             # The keys are loaded once on startup and are refreshed every hour by default.
             # This controls the refresh interval.